Care Team

 The DOS office responds to concerning behavior in a variety of ways, based on the level of concern.
 Actions may include:

-• Reaching out to the student to express concern and ask about their wellbeing
+• Reaching out to the student to express concern and ask about their well-being

 • Meeting with the student(s) involved to discuss: